Downtown Knoxville Walk (Self Guided), Knoxville

 9) Bijou Theatre

-The Lamar House Hotel was built by Irish immigrant Thomas Humes (1767–1816) and his descendants, and quickly developed into a gathering place for Knoxville's wealthy.
-During the Civil War, the Union Army used the hotel as a hospital for its war wounded.
-Following the war, the hotel became the center of Knoxville's Gilded Age extravagance, hosting lavish masquerade balls for the city's elite.
-In 1909, the rear wing of the building was replaced by the Bijou Theatre structure, entered through a new lobby cut through the hotel building from Gay Street.
+The hotel itself dates back to 1817 and was modified in the 1850s.
+It was built by Irish immigrant Thomas Humes (1767–1816) and his descendants and quickly emerged as a gathering place for Knoxville's wealthy.
+During the Civil War, the Union Army used the building as a hospital for their wounded.
+Following the war, the hotel became the center of Knoxville's Gilded Age extravagance, hosting lavish masquerade balls for the local elite.

 10) St. John's Cathedral

-Established in 1826 (35 years after the founding of Knoxville), St. John’s Church was one of the congregations represented at the Primary Convention when the Diocese of Tennessee was organized in Nashville in 1829.
-In May 1844, with 25 communicants, St. John’s became the first mission from Eastern Tennessee to be admitted to the Diocese of Tennessee.
+Saint John's Church was established in 1826, 35 years after Knoxville was founded.
+It was one of the congregations represented at the Primary Convention during the organization of the Diocese of Tennessee in Nashville in 1829.
+In May 1844, with 25 communicants, Saint John’s became the first mission from Eastern Tennessee to be admitted to the Diocese of Tennessee.

-In 1891, the original building was razed to make room for a larger facility, which was completed in 1892.
-The architect for the current building was J.W.
-Yost of Columbus, Ohio.
-The stone church is built in a Latin cross form, but the nave, transepts, and apse are minimal in size compared to the crossing, resulting in a large central space.
-The architectural style is Richardsonian Romanesque.
-Features include a slate roof, turrets, buttresses, and rose windows.
+The original building was demolished in 1891 to create space for a larger facility, which was designed by J.W.
+Yost of Columbus, Ohio and completed in 1892.
+The stone church has a Latin cross form, but the nave, transepts, and apse are relatively small compared to the crossing, resulting in a spacious central area.
+The architectural style is Richardsonian Romanesque and features a slate roof, turrets, buttresses, and rose windows.

-A devastating fire in the church in 1919 destroyed many of the original stained glass windows, but the building was promptly restored.
-In 1963, extensive renovation created the undercroft under the nave floor.
-In 1986, St. John’s was designated as the seat of the bishop for the newly created Diocese of East Tennessee.
+A fire in 1919 destroyed many of the original stained glass windows, but the church was promptly restored.
+In 1963, extensive renovation was carried out to create an undercroft under the nave floor.
+In 1986, Saint John’s was designated as the seat of the bishop for the newly created Diocese of East Tennessee.

-Adjacent to St. John's Episcopal Cathedral is the church office.
-This two-story, brick, classical building was erected in 1857 by O. F. Hill to serve as both, home and office.
-The original porch had Tuscan columns and extended the full width of the house; it was eventually removed.
-The present porch is comparatively modest.
+The church office is adjacent to Saint John's Episcopal Cathedral.
+It is a two-story, classical brick building erected in 1857 by O. F. Hill to serve as both home and office.
+The original porch had Tuscan columns and extended the full width of the house, but it was eventually removed.
+The present porch is more modest.
 The house faces the James Park House across Cumberland Avenue to the south.

 11) Knoxville Convention Center